Public health intervention: Screening

 Screening refers to the practice of testing a set of individuals who meet a certain criteria (such as age, sex, or sexual activity) for a disease or disorder.
 Many forms of screening are public health interventions.
 For example, mothers are routinely screened for HIV and Hepatitis B during pregnancy.
 Detection during pregnancy can prevent maternal transmission of the disease during childbirth.

 Vaccination

 Vaccination programs are one of the most effective and common types of public health interventions.
 Typically programs may be in the form of recommendations or run by governmental health departments or nationalised health care systems.
 For instance, in the U.S., the Center for Disease Control decides on a vaccination schedule, and most private health insurers cover these vaccinations.
 In the UK, the NHS both decides and implements vaccination protocols.
 NGOs also may be involved in funding or implementing vaccination programs; for instance Bill and Melinda Gates Foundation assists governments in Pakistan, Nigeria and Afghanistan with the administration of polio vaccination.
+Vaccine related public health interventions may also involve improving access to vaccination.
+For example, during the COVID-19 pandemic, public health officials started the "Shots at the Shop" initiative, which taught barbers and stylists how to deliver health information about the vaccine while also offering vaccinations within barbershops itself.